 All of the camping tarps in this article are made from either ripstop nylon or polyester.
 Whether it’s nylon or polyester, they are described with a denier rating like 70D.
 Denier refers to the thickness of the weave and the higher the number, the thicker the fabric, and thus the more durable and heavy it is.

-The D-count in the review ranges from 15-270D, and the difference between them is quite large.
+The D-count in these camping tarps ranges from 15-270D, and the difference between them is quite large.
 Low D materials are ideal for backpacking as they bring the weight down, while high-d materials can take a beating.
 Pick the right d-count for your needs, whether it’s light and delicate or a bit heavier and tough, or somewhere in the middle.

 The best camping tarp for ultralight enthusiasts is the Sea to Summit Escapist Tarp.
 This camping tarp weighs just over 10 oz. while still doing a great job of providing you with weather protection and shelter when you need it.
 As with all ultralight products, it is a little delicate and expensive, but it has to be in order to be so light.
 If you’re looking for the best ultralight camping tarp around, this is it.